aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Set up a producer instance to send a message to the cluster
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The following Python code generates fake messages to the "demo-topic" topic using the `Kafka-python` library:
+The following Python code generates some messages to the "demo-topic" topic using the `Kafka-python` library:

 With SSL authentication: